daniel-beet/acme.sh.wiki-clone/How-to-install.md

 _`# Update your Linux repo with latest CA bundle and patches from System Update else some issues will occur when generating your free SSL.
-Then Begin the below procedure`_
+Once Completed then begin the below procedure`_

 ## 1. Install from web: https://get.acme.sh